-As another option, instead of depositing in the Water Bank, you may consider simply posting your water right, at no cost, on the appropriate 'Registry' which can be viewed at our website.
+As another option, instead of depositing in the Water Bank, a water right holder may consider posting the water right, at no cost, on the appropriate 'Registry' which can be viewed on our website.
 A water right listed in the registry does not have protection from cancellation under the Water Bank Rules.

 For more information see A Texan's Guide to Water and Water Marketing for background information on: